dressupgeekout/mruby-book/chap/hello.md

 ## Fetching mruby

-At the time of this writing (June 2014), there is only one public release of
+At the time of this writing (mid-2014), there is only one public release of
 mruby: version 1.0.0.
 You can download the source code in a Zip archive from http://mruby.org.